sajal2692/data-science-portfolio/readme.md

 # Data Science Portfolio

-> **This is an archive.** These projects date from the start of my data-science career (around 2016).
-I keep the repository as a record of that early work — and, as of 2026, I have modernized it so every notebook runs top-to-bottom on a current **Python 3.14** stack.
+> These are data-science projects I built early in my career (around 2016).
+If you're starting out — learning the fundamentals or putting together your own portfolio — I hope you find them a useful reference.
+As of 2026 I've refreshed the whole repository so every notebook still runs top-to-bottom on a current **Python 3.14** stack.
 For my current work in AI engineering (LLM agents, RAG, and applied ML), see **[sajalsharma.com](https://sajalsharma.com)**.

 A collection of data-science projects — completed for academic, self-learning, and hobby purposes — presented as Jupyter notebooks, plus a few R analyses published on RPubs.